-I did a bit of research today into the meaning and symbolism of the koi and I came across this website that has beautiful Chinese paintings.
+I did a bit of research today into the meaning and symbolism of the koi and came across this website that contains beautiful Chinese paintings.
 According to the site, the koi is a powerful symbol of strength and perseverance and I could use some of that!

 The last photo here is for Garret, who is part owner of Mandala Tea and an aspiring Buddhist like myself.
 I really like the composition here of the tea cake, the cup and the sculpture (admittedly I bought it at CB2 but that’s a secret — shhhh!).
 I like do paint in watercolors and I might turn this photo into a painting someday if I can get the motivation together; I think it would be lovely.